Our journey so far

 In November last year, the Church of England published a landmark set of resources to aid discernment and decision-making on questions of identity, sexuality, relationships and marriage.
 Living in Love and Faith is the most extensive research into this area by any church, and it’s designed to enable a period of church-wide learning and engagement to take place during 2021, after which there will be recommendations made for the future life and mission of the Church.

-In the Diocese of Oxford, we are encouraging parishes and deaneries to run the LLF course and to engage with the LLF materials between September and December.
-This timetable is to allow time for a proper focus on regathering after the lockdowns and, we hope, to enable the conversations to be face to face as well as online.
+In the Diocese of Oxford, we are encouraging parishes and deaneries to run the LLF course and to engage with the LLF materials between September 2021 and April 2022.
+This timetable is to allow time for a proper focus on regathering after the lockdowns and, we hope, to enable the conversations to be face-to-face as well as online.
 The national Next Steps group will be gathering feedback from thousands of different groups across the country.
 This timetable will allow responses to be made as part of the national process.

-We are encouraging everyone who engages with the LLF material to fill in the LLF survey available on the LLF Hub (there’s also a Word doc version available).
+We are encouraging everyone who engages with the LLF material to fill in the digital LLF survey available on the LLF Hub (there are also Word and PDF versions).
 Feedback is anonymous, but please include the code LWC28OD so we can track the number of responses from our diocese.

-The LLF Next Steps Group have, with the agreement of the archbishops, extended the window for LLF engagement and response until April 2022.
-That doesn’t stop parishes/benefices engaging this autumn, but it does give some extra time for those who aren’t quite ready.
+The LLF Next Steps Group have, with the agreement of the archbishops, extended the window for LLF engagement and response until April 2022 to allow extra time for the process.
+All feedback must be submitted by 30th April.

 The change in timetable means that the findings of the Listening to the Whole Church process will be reported at the beginning of September 2022.
 The plan is to maintain the November 2022 General Synod meeting as the moment when a clear sense of direction is reached.

 The national LLF team are running sessions on the following dates: